7 tips for talking to your child’s teacher about ADHD

 1. Make an appointment.

-Ask how familiar the teacher is with the condition and whether she’s taught kids with ADHD before.
-If her knowledge is limited, or if her examples don’t resemble your child, you can explain that ADHD is a brain-based condition that affects kids in different ways.
+Ask teachers how familiar they are with ADHD, and whether they’ve taught kids with ADHD before.
+If their knowledge is limited, or if their examples don’t resemble your child, you can explain that ADHD is a condition that affects kids in different ways.
 For instance, not all kids with ADHD are hyperactive.
-Some kids may just struggle with paying attention or daydream a lot.
+Some kids may just struggle with paying attention or

 3. Give specifics on how ADHD impacts your child.

 Since ADHD can look different for every child, let teachers know what they’re most likely to see in class.
 Does your child tend to talk out of turn?
 Is your child hard to get back on track when attention has wandered?
 Does your child use